Sarenard/Rasm/README.md

 - [ ] If a function is not used, dont compile it
 - [x] Else
 - [ ] Gérer les tests qui ne terminent jamais comme une erreur
+- [ ] Remove the todo hardcoded func

 ## Syntaxe